About The Foundation

 The Foundation has granted over £1 million to early career doctors and scientists to explore new techniques and diagnostic treatments into neurological conditions such as epilepsy, Parkinson’s disease, brain tumours, stroke and dementia.
 The research funded by The Neurosciences Foundation has to be conducted in Scotland.

 Before the Board of Trustees can decide which of the projects should receive funding, a Medical Advisory Committee (MAC) conducts a rigorous peer review of the applications.
 Trustees, members of the Medical Advisory Committee and external expert advisors all give their time freely to this process.

 The Trustees of The Neurosciences Foundation

-Stuart Biggart, Kenneth Brown, Dr Sarah Deans (Chair), Alistair Dean, Amanda Garden, Mr Henry Gildie, Prof Donald Hadley, Prof Dave Wyper
+Dr Sarah Deans (Chair), Dr Kristin Flegal, Mrs Amanda Garden, Mr Henry Gildie, Prof Donald Hadley, Mr Phil Taylor, Prof Dave Wyper

 Medical Advisory Committee

-Dr William Holmes, Professor John Pickard CBE, Dr Saif Razvi, Dr Andrew Todd
+Dr Paul Brennan, Professor John Pickard CBE, Dr Saif Razvi, Dr Andrew Todd